TuftsRT/sphinx-to-branch/README.md

 This is a _composite_ action and hence must be run on a Linux-based runner like `ubuntu-latest` or similar.

-Developed and maintained by the Research Technology (RT) within Tufts Technology Services (TTS) at Tufts University.
+Developed and maintained by Research Technology (RT), Tufts Technology Services (TTS), Tufts University.

 [gh-docs-conf-pug-source]: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site